FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 for the facet summary calculation, and redefine them only for references where they are insufficient.
 The `facetSummaryOfReference` requirements redefine all constraints from the generic `facetSummary` requirement.

-Let's say we want to display the facet summary for products in the "e-readers" category, but we want the summary to be computed only for the `brand` and `parameterValues` references.
+Let's say we want to display the facet summary for products in the _e-readers_ category, but we want the summary to be computed only for the `brand` and `parameterValues` references.
 The facets within the `brand` reference should be ordered by name in alphabetical order, and the facets within the `parameterValues` reference should be ordered by their `order` attribute, both at the group level and at the facet level.
 Only the facets inside facet groups (`parameter`)